Lushtub/toxic-lands/README.md

 # Planned Features

-This pack include a questbook with FTB Quest to guide the player trough this strange world.
+This pack includes a Questbook with FTBQuests to guide the player through this strange world.

-Custom recipes and progression, and tons of mods interaction.
+Custom recipes and progression, and tons of interactions.

 There will be a lot to explore, and deadly creatures to fight.

-Heavy automation, epic magic rituals and even a lore!
+Heavy automations, epic magic rituals and even lore!

-The pack will use gamestages and resarche table to implement a custom research system.
+The pack will use gamestages and Resarch Table to implement a custom research system.

 Toxic Lands Progression :
 -----------------------------
 Ch.
 0 "The Awakening" :
-Primal_Tech, Waterstrainers and Ceramics
+Primal_Tech, Water Strainers and Ceramics
 -----------------------------
 Ch.
 1 "The Journey Begin" :
 Primal_Tech, Immersive Craft, Rustic and Early Hearth Well